dotnet/fsharp/scratch/FS-1062-support-letbang-andbang-for-applicative-functors.md

 Is `anduse!` an acceptable keyword for when `and!` must also imply a call to `Using`?

 There are various ways of desugaring `let! ... return ...` via one of `Map`, `Apply` or `Bind`.
-[The above](#singlelet) assumes that we are aiming for backward compatability and hence doesn't consider desugaring to `Apply` at all.
+[The above](#singlelet) assumes that we are aiming for backward compatibility and hence doesn't consider desugaring to `Apply` at all.
 Is this the best choice?
 Alternatives include:

 * Using `Apply` in preference to `Bind` for `let! ... return` whenever `Apply` is defined (on the basis that that any reasonable `Apply` implementation will be functionally equivalent, but more efficient than the corresponding `Bind`)
-* Subsuming [the RFC for desugaring this to `Map`](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1048-ce-builder-map.md) and defining a heirarchy between `Map`, `Apply` and `Bind` and some attributes for those methods to allow the creators of builders to opt-in to "optimisations" that pick the least powerful (and hence hopefully most efficient) desugaring.
+* Subsuming [the RFC for desugaring this to `Map`](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1048-ce-builder-map.md) and defining a hierarchy between `Map`, `Apply` and `Bind` and some attributes for those methods to allow the creators of builders to opt-in to "optimisations" that pick the least powerful (and hence hopefully most efficient) desugaring.
 * Using `Apply` in place of `Bind` only in those instances where `Bind` is not defined (no existing code should break, but this goes somewhat to the contrary of the previous proposal, which we may want to consider in the future)